noahiscool13/mapfw-client/README.md

 This is a client library for the https://mapfw.nl/ MAPFW problems
 ## The MAPFW problem
-MAPFW is an abbreviation of  “Multi-agent pathfinding (with) waypoints”.
+MAPFW is an abbreviation of  "Multi-agent pathfinding (with) waypoints".
 With MAPFW problems, you are given:
 -	A grid/maze
 -	A list of agent starting positions